 4334: COMMUNICATION ETHICS

 Discussion of issues related to professional communication ethics; emphasis on recognizing ethical issues, applying theoretical models and critical thinking skills to ethical issues in multimedia journalism, public relations, and communication studies.
 Includes research on topics related to communication ethics.
-Pre: Junior standing.
+Pre: Senior standing.
 (3H,3C)

 4364: ISSUE MANAGEMENT IN PUBLIC RELATIONS

 Principles of issue management: creation, development, and resolution; role of rhetoric in public policy processes; legal constraints; strategies; social responsibility.
 Pre: 2044.
 (3H,3C)

 4374: NEW COMMUNICATIONS TECHNOLOGY

 Identify recent trends in the innovation of new communications technologies; storage, transmission, and display systems of mediated communication: optical disc, common carriers, telecommunication-computer linkages, high-definition TV, and virtual reality; information industries and society; markets for new and existing telecommunication services.
 Junior or senior standing required.
 Pre: 2084 or 4014.
 (3H,3C)